-For a free zoo, there are a ton of wild animals to see such as polar bears, lions, tigers, flamingos, and gorillas.
+For a free zoo, there are many wild animals to see, such as polar bears, lions, tigers, flamingos, and gorillas.
 During the summer, the zoo hosts an enchanting butterfly garden.
 There’s nothing like being surrounded by bright blooms and hundreds of dainty, vibrant butterflies wafting around you.

-The conservatory is filled with plants from across the world, and it’s fascinating to see the changes these plants go through over the course of a year.
+The conservatory is filled with plants from across the world, and it’s fascinating to see the changes these plants undergo over a year.
 Como Park Zoo also features a pretty decent fairground, and the huge park itself is the perfect place to throw a pigskin or frisbee or settle down for a picnic.

 Given that it’s so kid-friendly and completely free, it gets very busy, particularly in summer and fall, so plan accordingly.
 The area around the park is pretty quiet, so if you’re looking for a relaxing neighborhood to hang out in St. Paul, book yourself a room at the Best Western Plus Como Park Hotel, just across the street.

 Address: 29836 St Croix Trail N, Shafer, MN 55074

 Another sculpture park?
 Why not?!
 We love art here in the North Star State!
 Franconia Sculpture Park is a play on alt-art and modern sculptures.
 It’s completely free and always open.
 Franconia Sculpture Park is located in Shafer, just over an hour’s drive from Minneapolis, making it a great day trip idea.